open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 policy, with a 60% target CPU utilization.

-OTel-Arrow components consistently report compressed and uncompressed bytes for both OTLP and OTAP protocols using otelcol_exporter_sent, otelcol_exporter_sent_wire, otelcol_receiver_recv, and otelcol_receiver_recv_wire metrics, and experimental results are reported as the result of timeseries queries using a ServiceNow Cloud Observability metric
+OTel-Arrow components consistently report compressed and uncompressed bytes for both OTLP and OTel-Arrow protocols using otelcol_exporter_sent, otelcol_exporter_sent_wire, otelcol_receiver_recv, and otelcol_receiver_recv_wire metrics, and experimental results are reported as the result of timeseries queries using a ServiceNow Cloud Observability metric